BlueSquare23/web-lgsm/docs/DESIGN_OOD.md

 * [ ] **Module code needs separated and decoupled from app scripts**
   - Things are too tightly linked and interfaces need made standard and generic.
   - Need to embrace polymorphism.

+### Additional Problems

+* [ ] **We're using Flask Sqlalchemy, so ORM is dependant on framework**
+  - Since our ORM is dependant on our web framework, we're kinda locked into the existing database classes and using the ORM to access them.
+  - This is fine for the timebeing, but if we do want to eventually lean more into DDD (with model class simply becoming a DTO and each domain having their own entity objects) then we'll be forced to abandon flask sqlalchemy.
+  - Or we house the ORM calls in a Repositories, but that just seems silly.

 ### Breaking Up `utils.py`